Jandini/JandaBox/README.md

   - Set "Note" to anything you want.
 Usually it should reflect purpose of the token.
   - Select checkbox "write:packages" to allow upload packages to GitHub Package Registry.
   - Click "Generate token"
   - Copy the new token to clipboard.
-You need to add it to repository secretes.
 Note: you will see the token only once.
+  - Add token to repository secrets as PACKAGE_REGISTRY_TOKEN.

 *Following steps explains how create API key in https://www.nuget.org/.
 If you are planning to push your release packages to nuget.org then you must use `--tagNugetOrg` parameter when creating project from template and perform following steps.*